ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

 ```

 in case the field `id` in the `FromBean` object is `null`, the value assigned the correspondent field in the `ToBean` object will be `0`.
 To disable this you can simply do:

 ```java
 ToBean toBean = beanUtils.getTransformer()
                     .setDefaultValueForMissingPrimitiveField(false).transform(fromBean, ToBean.class);
 ```

-in this case the field `id` after the transformation will be `null`
+in this case, the field `id` after the transformation will be `null`

 ### Applying a transformation function in case of missing fields in the source object:

-Assign a default value in case of missing field in the source object:
+Assign a default value in case of a missing field in the source object:

 ```java
 public class FromBean {                                     public class ToBean {